 - Balanced Flexibility – Create a framework that preserves core brand values while granting local autonomy to respond to cultural and economic nuances.

-- Integrated Technology – put to work shared digital platforms that streamline operations, enhance customer engagement, and provide actionable analytics.
+- Integrated Technology – take advantage of shared digital platforms that streamline operations, enhance customer engagement, and provide actionable analytics.

 - People‑Centric Policies – Invest in recruitment, training, and career development to build a motivated, skilled workforce.